danielsaatchi/onsofa/README.md

 3. In Settings → Pages → Source, select `main` → `/docs`.
 4. Afterthat, this site will be live at `https://danielsaatchi.github.io/onsofa/`.

-## Update note (version 0.1.2)
+## Update note (version 0.1.3)
-1. Reported bugs for version 0.1.1 are fixed.
+1. Reported bugs for version 0.1.2 are fixed.
-2. New features may be available soon for the upcoming version 0.1.3 or 0.2.0
+2. New features may be available for the upcoming version 0.1.4
+3. server.py is added for IP allocation and port forwarding for static IP & cloud service.
+You can also integrate it for decentralized network that are coming to edge systems if you are familiar with them in telecom and blockchain nodes.
+4. You can now add images (e.g. PNG or JPEG)
+5. Flavicon Icon and .PNG example are added in a new folder for metadata_images, and html headers
+6. Onsofa dynamic-GPT theme is adopted and customized for small business and personal brand  like ONSOFA, XSEALD, DAATCHI, & DSDT for various colors and additional deployments and developments depending on needs.

 Happy hacking! 🚀